-Flight Lt Victor Belenko was one of the Soviet’s best and most experienced pilots, and in 1972 was assigned to fly the newest fighter in the Communist arsenal: the MIG-25 Foxbat.
+Flight Lieutenant Victor Belenko was one of the Soviet’s best and most experienced pilots, and in 1972 was assigned to fly the newest fighter in the Communist arsenal: the MIG-25 Foxbat.
 (Cue ominous music)

 In the early 70s the Foxbat was the Boogie Man.
 It’s radar could see farther than any comparable American or NATO system, and the plane itself could accelerate, cruise, and climb faster, with greater range, than any fighter in the Free World.
 The CIA, much less the US Air Force, knew precious little about it, and what they did was only picked up from electronic hints by SR-71 Blackbird reconnaissance pilots trying to outrun its missiles.

 Belenko was the training officer for a MIG-25P fighter squadron outside Vladivostok in eastern Siberia.
 As such, he was responsible for not only flight instruction but political indoctrination, which he considered a waste of precious time.
 He was a smart and practical man, and for several years, struggled with the cognitive dissonance inherent in a Communist society.
 The propaganda simply did not match reality.
 As a fighter pilot, he intimately knew the consequences of ignoring information that contradicts a perceived situation.
 But unlike most of his peers whom just became subdued cynics, Belenko turned skeptical of the entire system.